elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-and-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The flattened DOM gets used, giving us access to the full path necessary for event targeting.
-With all the shadow elements, the full path to the original event target gets obtained using event.composedPath().
-As we can see from the method's name, that path gets taken after the composition.
+  <div><strong>Interview Response:</strong> We use the flattened DOM, giving us access to the full path necessary for event targeting.
+With all the shadow elements, the full path to the original event target gets extracted using event.composedPath().
+As we can see from the method's name, the path gets taken after the composition.
     </div>
   </div>
 </details>